-- Nutraceutical properties of vegetables, fruits, nuts and oil seeds: Bio active components of tropical fruits and citrus fruits and berries and their functional properties; - bio active compounds of cruciferous vegetables and their biological activities. - Health benefits of olive oil and flax seeds. - Nutraceutical properties of spices and herbs: Cinnamon, turmeric, ginger, garlic, onion, pepper fruit. - Nutraceutical properties of foods from animal sources. - Nutraceutical properties of miscellaneous foods: Seaweeds, tea and honey.
+- Nutraceutical properties of vegetables, fruits, nuts and oil seeds: Bio active components of tropical fruits and citrus fruits and berries and their functional properties; - bio active compounds of cruciferous vegetables and their biological activities. - Health benefits of olive oil, flax seeds and sea weed. - Nutraceutical properties of spices and herbs: Cinnamon, turmeric, ginger, garlic, onion, pepper fruit. - Nutraceutical properties of foods from animal sources.